zenkavi/ADDM.jl/docs/src/tutorials/01_getting_started.md

 `ADDM.load_data_from_csv()` expects columns `parcode`,`trial`, `rt` (optional), `choice` (optional), `item_left`, `item_right` in the CSVs and convert `item_left` and`item_right` to `valueLeft` and `valueRight`.
 It organizes both the behavioral and the fixation data as a dictionary of `ADDM.Trial` objects indexed by subject.

 Here, we are reading in empirical data that comes with the package but we will not be making use of the observed choices and response times.
+This is specified with the `stimsOnly` argument.
 The empirical data is only used to extract value difference information to index the fixation data correctly.
 The choices and response times will be simulated below based on the parameters we specified above.

 ```@repl 1
+data_path = "../../../data/"
-data = ADDM.load_data_from_csv("../../../data/stimdata.csv", "../../../data/fixations.csv"; stimsOnly = true);
+data = ADDM.load_data_from_csv(data_path * "stimdata.csv", data_path * "fixations.csv"; stimsOnly = true);
 ```

+`data` is organized as a dictionary with keys corresponding to subject id's and values of arrays containing `ADDM.Trial`s for each subject.
+Since we are only interested in the values associated with the stimuli, we specify the number of trials we want to simulate (`nTrials`) and extract that many trials' value information from the data as `MyStims`.

 ```@repl 1
 nTrials = 1400;